Alex Cole-Hamilton: Leader of the Scottish Liberal Democrats

-Cole-Hamilton spoke at an Oxford Union debate on Scottish independence on 24 February 2023. during which he compared the Yes movement with the push for Brexit.
-This was criticised by Corri Wilson, deputy general secretary of the independence supporting Alba Party.
+Cole-Hamilton spoke at an Oxford Union debate on Scottish independence on 24 February 2023, during which he compared the Yes movement with the push for Brexit.
+This was criticised by Corri Wilson, deputy general secretary of the independence-supporting Alba Party.

 In December 2023, Cole-Hamilton was criticised after he attempted to take part in a parliamentary debate through video link from outside the parliamentary bar.

 He disagreed with First Minister John Swinney's attempts to exclude Reform UK from a across-party summit to counter the far-right, telling BBC Scotland that he had “deep concerns about anything which aims to stifle a democratically elected voice" preferring instead to defeat arguments he disagrees with in "open ground".
+In 2025, he helped initiate a government summit to address a shortage in ADHD medications.
+In April 2025, he took part in the ‘Initiative to bring Scotland together - democracy and respect’ summit convened by John Swiney.

+In February 2026, the SNP’s £68 billion budget proposal for 2026 to 2027 passed with support from the Liberal Democrats.
+Cole-Hamilton explained at his party’s spring conference that month that the party had "squeezed every penny we could" after securing a £300 million funding package for their key priorities, among them being a 10% increase in payments to colleges, as well as more money for hospices, autism services and ADHD assessments, as well as increased support for the hospitality sector.
+He argued the budget agreement showed that his party was ‘are serious about getting stuff done’ and praised MSP Jaimie Greene for leading negotiations with the SNP, describing the budget as an opportunity “too important to miss”.

 2024 general election

-"Many Scots are feeling scunnered and politically homeless right now.
-There is a home for you with the Liberal Democrats if you believe in bringing decency and respect back into our politics, if you are open and outward looking, because our communities need local champions focused on what really matters and getting things done."
+Cole-Hamilton declined a meeting with then-First Minister Humza Yousaf, after he was invited to meet in hopes of gathering Liberal Democrat support for Yousaf against a no-confidence motion that would ultimately topple his government.
+Upon Yousaf’s resignation as First Minister in May 2024, Cole-Hamilton submitted his name for nomination as Scotland's next FM.
+He received four votes at the First Minister selection, losing to John Swinney who succeeded Yousaf as the leader of the SNP.